-Career guidance counsellors provide Ukrainian citizens with information and professional counselling services and assist them in filling in an affidavit in which they ascertain that they possess the appropriate professional training and experience in the field of activity in question and that they have no criminal record, which will also be available in Ukrainian.
-Ukrainian citizens that contact an employer directly without requesting the services of the government employment agencies must fill in the affidavit with the employer's assistance.
+Career guidance counsellors provide displaced persons from Ukraine with information and professional counselling services and assist them in filling in an affidavit in which they ascertain that they possess the appropriate professional training and experience in the field of activity in question and that they have no criminal record (available also in Ukrainian).
+Displaced persons from Ukraine that contact an employer directly without requesting the services of the government employment agencies must fill in the affidavit with the employer's assistance.

-The National Employment Agency, through its territorial structures, offers the following free services to Ukrainian citizens registered in the records of the institution:
+The National Employment Agency, through its territorial structures, offers free services to displaced persons from Ukraine registered in the records of the institution.

-- ▶ information and professional counselling services provided free of charge to jobseekers, aimed at providing information on the labour market and the evolution of occupations; profiling and matching to the level of employability; training in methods and techniques of job search and guidance during the process of socio-professional integration at the new workplace - ▶ job mediation putting employers in touch with jobseekers with a view to establishing employment or service relationships.
-Mediation services are provided free of charge to persons registered in the ANOFM database. - vocational training increasing and diversifying professional skills in order to ensure mobility and integration into the labour market, is provided free of charge for persons registered in the AJOFM database.
-Access to vocational training programmes is provided following information and vocational counselling or mediation. - assessment and recognition of professional competences obtained in non-formal and informal contexts for people who do not hold a certificate of professional competence, qualification or graduation for certain skills, occupation or qualification and have no medical restrictions.
-Access to free assessment and certification services for professional competences acquired through non-formal means is provided following information and professional counselling or mediation. - ▶ EURES support services information, advice and mediation services for jobseekers in the European Union and the European Economic Area. - IV.
+- ▶ Information and professional counselling: This includes services provided free of charge to jobseekers, aimed at providing information on the labour market and the evolution of occupations; profiling and matching to the level of employability; training in methods and techniques of job search and guidance during the process of socio-professional integration at the new workplace. - ▶ Job mediation: It includes putting employers in touch with jobseekers with a view to establishing employment or service relationships.
+Mediation services are provided free of charge to persons registered in the ANOFM database. - Vocational training: Consists of increasing and diversifying professional skills in order to ensure mobility and integration into the labour market.
+Vocational training is provided free of charge for persons registered in the ANOFM database.
+Access to vocational training programmes is provided following information and vocational counselling or mediation. - ▶ Assessment and recognition of professional competences obtained in non-formal and informal learning contexts: This service is intended for people who do not hold a certificate of professional competence, qualification or graduation for certain skills, occupation or qualification and have no medical restrictions.
+Access to free assessment and certification services for professional competences acquired through nonformal means is provided following information and professional counselling or mediation.

+- ▶ EURES support services: This service provides information, advice and mediation services for jobseekers in the EU and the European Economic Area. - IV.
 Availability of vocational training/educational opportunities for adults/practical workplace experience.

-Vocational training (increasing and diversifying professional skills in order to ensure mobility and integration into the labour market), is provided free of charge for persons registered in the AJOFM database.
+Vocational training (increasing and diversifying professional skills in order to ensure mobility and integration into the labour market) is provided free of charge for persons registered in the ANOFM database.
 Access to vocational training programmes is provided following information and vocational counselling or mediation.